Head of History

 Contract: full-time, permanent

 Salary: Westminster Under School has its own salary scale, and new members of staff are placed at a point relevant to their qualifications and experience.
-Details of salary will be discussed at interview with those candidates who are short-listed.
+Details of salary will be discussed at interview with those candidates who are shortlisted.
+There is also an associated responsibility allowance for this role.

-The deadline for applications is midday on Wednesday 19th March.
-Interviews will take place w/c Monday 24th March 2025.
+The deadline for applications is midday on Monday 19th January 2025.
+Interviews will take place in-person shortly after the closing date.

-We are recruiting for the Head of History in a school where history runs through its veins, where pupils brim with enthusiasm for the subject, bringing their broad general knowledge into the classroom and excelling in both taught History lessons and the wider extra-curricular nature of History at the Under School.
+We are recruiting for the rare position of Head of History in a school where history runs through its veins, where pupils brim with enthusiasm for the subject, bringing their broad general knowledge into the classroom and excelling in both taught History lessons and the wider extra-curricular nature of History at the Under School.
+We are recruiting for an experienced, inspiring and caring Head of History who will continue to lead the department, furthering its current success.

 The subject is taught by several teachers across the School, all of whom contribute to the department.
 There is a strong academic but progressive ethos and at the heart of it is the enjoyment of not just the subject but an overall love of academic endeavour and critical thinking.
 History is taught chronologically throughout the School, from the ancient Egyptians in Year 3 up to Victorian Britain until 1901 in Year 8.

-This is an exciting time to join the Under School, as we look forward to expansion to become a co-educational school for children aged four to 13 from September 2026.
-A key part of this role over the next year will therefore be to support with the development of our new curriculum for Reception to Year 2, and adapt the current schemes of work for a co-educational environment.
+This is an exciting time to join the Under School, as we look forward to expansion and becoming a co-educational school for children aged four to 13 from September 2026.
+A key part of this role over the next year will therefore be to support with the development of our new curriculum for Reception to Year 2, and to adapt the current schemes of work for a co-educational environment.

 The role of Head of History, line managed by the Assistant Master, Teaching and Learning, is to:

-- Build on an exciting, inspiring and academically robust, chronologically-based curriculum across all Key Stages, involving a variety of tasks and development of wider skills and knowledge, e.g., study skills, PSHE, RSE and wellbeing, use of technology within lessons, Fundamental Values, Equity, Diversity and Inclusion.
+• Build on an exciting, inspiring and academically robust, chronologically-based curriculum across all Key Stages, involving a variety of tasks and development of wider skills and knowledge, e.g., study skills, PSHE, RSE and wellbeing, use of technology within lessons, Fundamental Values, Equity, Diversity and Inclusion (EDI) and so on.

-- Ensure that all groups of pupils are catered for, including exceptionally high achievers and SEND pupils.
+• Ensure that all groups of pupils are catered for, including exceptionally high achievers and SEND pupils (who gain results comparable to non-SEND pupils).

-- Liaise and develop links with colleagues in the History department at the Senior School and in similar schools, participating in cluster groups to keep up to date with good practice and syllabuses.
+• Liaise and develop links with colleagues in the History department at the Senior School and in similar schools, participating in cluster groups, for example, to keep up to date with good practice and syllabuses.

-- Organisation and delivery of the History post-exam programme for Year 8 (where applicable).
+• Organise and deliver the History post-exam programme for Year 8 (where applicable).

 - CPD for colleagues in the department including INSET, ensuring they are kept up to date with new methods, resources, pedagogy, etc.

-- Ensure displays are changed regularly, relevant and well-maintained.
+- Ensure displays are changed regularly, are relevant, and well-maintained

 - Liaise with the Librarian to ensure the History section of the Library has a good range of books for all parts of the School, linking with the curriculum but also in addition to it.

-- Chair departmental meetings and attend regular HoDs meetings.
+- Chair departmental meetings, attend regular HoDs meetings with other HoDs, etc.

 The School is an exceptionally supportive one, aiming to give all colleagues a positive work-life balance.
 We have a warm and friendly Common Room and beautiful facilities, including the largest Square in central London which pupils use every day.
-Additionally, the School will be moving to a completely new building in the Autumn of 2025, offering a huge amount of space, natural light and modern facilities.
+Additionally, the School will be moving to a completely new building in early 2026, offering a huge amount of space, natural light, and modern facilities.
 From September 2026, the School will expand to open a Reception class and will go co-educational in Reception, Year 3 and Year 7.
 The School will be completely co-educational in all year groups by 2028.

 While the History department is exceptionally strong, and History is a well-loved subject amongst pupils, there is scope for continuing development and innovation with the appointment of an outstanding Head of History – especially in view of the School’s expansion and introduction of co-education from 2026, as outlined above.